Poglish: Latin calques

 A remarkably high proportion of Polish terms actually have precise metaphrastic equivalents in English, traceable to the fact that both these Indo-European languages have been calqued, since the Middle Ages, on the same Latin roots.

 "Chicago Polish"

 Some Polish expatriates in Chicago – especially those who have lived there a long time – speak Poglish on a daily basis.
 A most common feature of their Poglish is the Polonization of English words.
-A Polonian attempting to speak this kind of Polish-English melange in Poland would have great difficulty making himself understood.
+A Polonian attempting to speak this kind of Polish-English melange in Poland would have great difficulty making themselves understood.

+This phenomenon gained wider attention in Polish social media through the success of Polish-American creator Kasia Mecinski.
+In a series of videos, she discussed her upbringing within the Chicago Polonia and her adult perspective on her Polish heritage, including her experience with the language.
+The variety of Polish she uses incorporates numerous "Chicago Polish" words and phrases, sparking discussion among viewers about the perception of Polish dialects that developed outside of both modern and historical Polish borders.
+In her most popular video on the topic, which garnered over a million views, she quizzed popular Polish creators on the meanings of selected phrases from the so-called szikago gwara ("Chicago dialect").
+Notable examples that confused Poles unfamiliar with the dialect included tubajfor ("a two-by-four-inch wooden beam"), garbedź ("a garbage can"), and serios ("cereal").

 In popular culture

 Anthony Burgess' novel, A Clockwork Orange, has been translated into Polish by Robert Stiller in two versions: one rendered from the book's original English-Russian melange into a Polish-Russian melange as Mechaniczna pomarańcza, wersja R (A Mechanical Orange, version R); the other, into a Polish-English melange as Nakręcana pomarańcza, wersja A ["A" standing for the Polish word for "English"] (A Wind-Up Orange, version A).
 The latter Polish-English version makes a fairly convincing Poglish text.

 BBC Look North (East Yorkshire and Lincolnshire) Television produced a report on Poglish in Boston, Lincolnshire, which has a large Polish population.

 A large number of English-derived neologisms exist in Polish, spoken especially by Poland's youth.
 Phonetically-read English words, such as "szoping" [ˈʂɔpiŋk] ("shopping"), tend to occur, and are seen as slang expressions.